enasequence/read_docs/submit/reads/interactive.rst

 =======================================

-Return to the 'Submit Reads' interface in `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_.
+Return to the 'Submit Reads' interface in `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_.
 This time, expand the 'Upload filled spreadsheet template for Read submission' section.

 Select the 'Browse' option or click-and-drag the file onto this section.